acsone/git-aggregator/README.rst

 * [BREAKING] drop support for other configuration file formats than yaml
 * Ensure git pull is always done in fast-forward mode
+* Drop support for python 3.6, test with python 3.11

 3.0.1 (2022-09-21)
 ------------------